gavinlyonsrepo/pic_16F716_projects/README.md

 Project List
 -----------------------------------------
-A set of Project and example code for a 8-bin 8-bit Pic 16F716 Microcontroller. in C and Assembly.
+A set of Project and example code for the 18-pin, 8-bit Pic 16F716 Microcontroller, in C.
 Each Project/example has a short readme, schematic and code file in the relevant subfolder.

 1. Blink LED in C code.
-2. Blink LED in assembly code.
-3. TODO
+2. TODO
-4. ...
+3. ...

 Communication